Bubblr-Inc/ai-vault-aws-installation/README.md

  ## Prepare for your installation.
  If you already have the items listed in the requirements section such as AWS VPC, EKS cluster and an RDS database your simply need to make a note these and ensure you have kubernetes connection via kubectl and helm, a postgres database and a user that has sufficient access to create a database and supporting tables.

-If you do not have the listed
+If you do not have the infrastructure components listed in the requirements section you will need to create them in our AWS account.
-This can be done a number of ways however, we generally use terraform so to setup the infrastructure required by AI-Vault please use [this guide that describes how to do this](doc/README-WORKED-INSTALL-TF.md)
+This can be done a number of ways however, we generally use terraform so to setup the infrastructure required by AI-Vault please use [this guide that describes how to do this](doc/INSTALL.md)

 ``` _Note_ This process generally takes around 1 hr to complete, although DNS propagation may take longer. ```